Bidding Games and Efficient Allocations: From Bidding Games to Combinatorial Bargaining

 which means that a budget of $B_1$ is sufficient to guarantee a victory to player~1 in $G'$.
 By definition of $G'$, player~1 can guarantee an outcome in $G$ that is weakly preferred to $\ceil{B_1|T|}$ outcomes.
-The proof for player~2 is symmetric. \end{proof} What if $G$ is not a full tree?
-Then some terminals may be more likely then others and $(B_1,B_2)$-ST may not hold \emph{ex post}.
-However if for a given set of outcomes $T$ we construct a game tree at random, it is easy to see that the criterion holds in expectation.
-Further, We can always construct a tree such that all terminals are at depth $h$ or $h-1$.
-In such three the probability of selecting a shallower terminal is exactly double.
-It can be shown that in every such instantiation, the SSA mechanism still guarantees a $(\frac{B_1}{2},\frac{B_2}{2})$-ST outcome.
+The proof for player~2 is symmetric. \end{proof}

-The SSA mechanism has the additional property of implementing the entire set of Pareto-efficient outcomes.
+The SSB mechanism has the additional property of implementing the entire set of Pareto-efficient outcomes.
 As the proposition shows, every such outcome that is attained under a given budget allocation, satisfies the parametrized MST.

-Thus SSA may be a considered as a desirable mechanism for selecting arbitrators when the playing parties are asymmetric.
+\paragraph{Communication complexity} Suppose that Alice and Bob each hold private information $a\in A$ and $b\in B$, respectively.
+They can exchange arbitrary messages sequentially in some predefined order.
+Given a function $f:A \times B \rightarrow \{0,1\}$, the \emph{communication complexity} of $f$ is the total number of bits Alice and Bob must exchange so that at least one of them knows $f(a,b)$ with certainty~\cite{yao1979some}.

+Communication complexity in games was studied mainly in the context of equilibrium computation, where $a$ and $b$ are the utility functions of players in some game, and $f$ is some property of the equilibrium of this game~\cite{conitzer2004communication,hart2010long}.
+However, for an SSB with $k$ items, the size of the valuation function of each player is already exponential in $k$ (in the general case), so there is no much hope to compute an equilibrium with little communication.